 After the exclusion process described above (Figure 1) 38,735 individuals with an age between 18 and 100 years who hade undergone THA due to primary OA were eligible for analysis.
 Their mean age was 68.6 years (SD 10.11), and there were somewhat more women (56.2%) than men in the study population.

 The highest proportion of patients with multiple comorbidities (ie, three or more) was identified by the RxRiskV measure (69.9%).
-When using the CCI the proportion of patients with three or more comorbidities was 3.3%, and the Elixhauser Score identified 5.0% of the study population as suffering from three or more comorbidities.
+The Elixhauser Score identified 5.0% of the study population as suffering from three or more comorbidities, whereas the proportion of patients with three or more comorbidities was 3.3% when calculated according to the CCI.
 The proportion of patients with an ASA grade above 2 was 15.2%.

 See Table 1 for characteristics of the study population.

 Ninety-day mortality after THA

 Unadjusted cumulative 90-day survival was 99.7 (CI 99.68 to 99.78) and the number of deaths during this period was 109.
 We found that age (OR 1.1 [CI 1.09-1.14]) and male gender were associated with an increased risk of death (OR for female gender: 0.5 [CI 0.37-0.79]).
 Patients with a higher degree of comorbidity according to the CCI, the Elixhauser score, and the RxRiskV score had an increased risk of 90-day mortality than patients with a lower score.
-After adjustment for age, gender, BMI, type of hospital, fixation method, comorbidity, and socioeconomic position only the CCI and ASA grade above 2 remained associated with an increased risk of 90-day mortality.
-Among the investigated social background variables only the marital status of widows (-ers) was statistically significantly associated with an increased risk of 90-day mortality (adjusted OR 2.6 [CI 1.67-3.93]).
+After adjustment for age, gender, BMI, type of hospital, fixation method, comorbidity, and socioeconomic status only the CCI and ASA grade above 2 remained statistically significantly associated with an increased risk of 90-day mortality.
+Among the investigated socioeconomic background variables only the marital status of widows (-ers) was statistically significantly associated with an increased risk of 90-day mortality (adjusted OR 2.6 [CI 1.67-3.93]).
 Unadjusted and adjusted ORs for 90-day mortality with 95% confidence intervals are presented in Table 2.

 Exploratory analyses of the excluded 151 patients with an ASA grade above 3 showed that 149 were classified as ASA 4, 2 as ASA 5, and none as ASA 6.
 27 individuals with ASA grade 4 to 6 (18%) died during the study period.